 If you are interested in learning more about working as a mentor, visit: First-Year Honors Mentor Program.

-Become a project adviser
+Become a Project Advisor

-Every student who is a member of the College of Human Sciences Honors Program is required to complete an honors project.
-The student works with a faculty member, who becomes the project adviser.
+Every student who is a member of the College of Human Sciences Honors program is required to complete an honors project.
+The student works with a faculty member, who becomes the project advisor.
 This role gives faculty members the opportunity to work with outstanding students in their field and to mentor a young person who may become a noted scholar!
 It allows you to help a young person learn how to conduct scholarship relevant to his or her major.

 - Once the project has been decided upon, the honors student must complete an honors project Project Proposal Form.

-Teach an honors seminar
+Teach an Honors Seminar

 Each semester, students in the University Honors Program can take seminars specifically designed for them.
 Faculty and staff members from all colleges are invited to teach these seminars.

-The topic of the seminar is up to you!
-It can be related to your scholarship or it can be an area of interest not even related to your field.
+The topic of the seminar is up to you.
+It can be related to your scholarship or it can be an area of interest not related to your field.
 The only requirement is that you have expertise on the topic.
 Seminars are offered for one to two credit hours and can be held throughout the semester or for just half of the semester.
 You set the enrollment limit (usually 15) and the attendance policy.

-Offer an honors component
+Offer an Honors Component

-Students in the College of Human Sciences Honors Program are required to take one honors course in their major.
+Students in the College of Human Sciences Honors program are required to take one honors course in their major.
 The majority of the majors in the college do not offer honors sections of their courses.
 Therefore, honors students may approach you requesting to add an honors component to a course you teach.

 You, in collaboration with the student, decide what that component would be specific to the course.
 The requirements of the component are in addition to the regular course work and credit.
 Your departmental representative or College Committee chair can help you think through what might work as an honors component.
-The honors student is required to complete and turn in an Honors Credit Form (doc) so the course receives honors designation on the transcript.
+The honors student is required to complete and turn in an Honors Credit Form so the course receives honors designation on the transcript.